Checkout is a tool available to you in onCourse, it allows you to easily enrol a student into a class in just a few steps.

 A payer is someone who has personally paid an invoice for an enrolment in a class.
 It is important to note that a payer does not necessarily need to be the person taking the class, or even an individual for that matter.
 They can be a relative, friend, manager or company.

-You can access Quick Enrol from the Favourites section of the Dashboard, or by typing 'Quick Enrol' into the Find Anything search on the Dashboard.
-Quick Enrol is the only window that cannot be removed from the Dashboard Favourites view.
+You can access Checkout from the Favourites section of the Dashboard, or by typing 'Checkout' into the Find Anything search on the Dashboard.
+Checkout is the only window that cannot be removed from the Dashboard Favourites view.

-The following will identify the different elements of the Quick Enrol window, and what their purpose is, the left side of the windows allows you to search for previous records that are stored on your database, where the right side houses the fields and functions.
+The following will identify the different elements of the Checkout window, and what their purpose is, the left side of the windows allows you to search for previous records that are stored on your database, where the right side houses the fields and functions.

-The Enter contact... field (left side of the window): This field allows you to add a new contact or search for previous contacts that are already stored on your database, they can be a student, a tutor or a company.
+Contacts: This field allows you to add a new contact or search for previous contacts that are already stored on your database, they can be a student, a tutor or a company.
+Type the surname to search, then select the contact record from the list on the right.
+The name will be added under the Contacts.

 A few things to consider first